8thwall/8thwall.github.io/docs/engine/introduction.md

 ## Integrating 8th Wall with three.js {#threejs}

-To integrate the 8th Wall engine into a three.js project, use the [Camera Pipeline Module API](/docs/api/engine/camerapipelinemodule).
+To integrate the 8th Wall engine into a three.js project, use the [Camera Pipeline Module API](/docs/api/engine/camerapipelinemodule) to add functionality like drawing the camera feed, creating a three.js scene and enabling world tracking.
+You should also add a custom camera pipeline module which you use to set up the three.js camera and scene content.

 ```
 // app.js